 On Monday, March 16, 2020, food banks were officially named by the California Department of Public Health as an essential service provider, similar to a grocery store.
 Now, more than ever, our continued efforts are critical to ensuring that those with limited financial resources get access to the food they need to weather the pandemic.
-This week we have ramped up those efforts to overcome growing barriers to food access.
+We have ramped up those efforts to overcome growing barriers to food access.

-In order to meet the dramatic need to provide food to food insecure individuals during this pandemic, we are actively opening pop-up pantries across SF and Marin to accommodate large numbers of people who have lost access to food due to the COVID-19 pandemic.
+In order to meet the dramatic need, we are opening Pop-up pantries across San Francisco and Marin to accommodate large numbers of people who have lost access to food due to the COVID-19 pandemic.
 As of next week, we’ll have 25 pop-ups, most of them are serving about 10 times more people than our regular pantries.
 Where possible we are implementing a drive-thru model to help facilitate social distancing.

 We are working closely with our pantry partners to help keep as many pantries open as possible so they can continue to serve participants.
 We continue to purchase and send out extra shelf-stable food items (above and beyond the typical bag of groceries) for participants to set aside in case they can’t make it to a future weekly pantry.

 Low-income seniors are often the most vulnerable to food insecurity, and now they are facing even more challenges given they are also the most vulnerable to COVID-19.
-Many of our senior participants are sheltering in place or no longer have access to their weekly pantries, and we are looking for support from the community to help us ramp up our home-delivery program and provide groceries to homebound seniors.
+Many of our senior participants are sheltering in place and no longer have access to their weekly pantries.
+Together with partners and Food Bank volunteers, we are ramping up our home-delivery program to provide groceries to homebound seniors.
 As of today, we reach about 11,o00 seniors.

 The health, safety, and well-being of our employees, volunteers, partners, and participants is a top priority.
-By following all CDC guidelines, cleaning, and practicing social distancing, our goal is to maintain safe practices that will reduce the risk of virus transmission while avoiding the disruption of this essential service for the community.
+By following all CDC guidelines, cleaning, practicing social distancing, and wearing face masks, our goal is to maintain safe practices that will reduce the risk of virus transmission while avoiding the disruption of this essential service for the community.
 We are closely monitoring the situation and reevaluating our safety protocols daily.